drupalprojects/mutual_credit/README.txt

 The 1stparty transaction form 'partner' widget offers the user a list of currencies and a list of wallets to trade with, filtered according to whether intertrading is enabled for that form.
 It is possible, but only the most complex configurations would allow, to choose a partner wallet and currency which are not compatible.
 The transaction validation first decides which exchange is the 'source' of the transaction.
-It compares the currencies in the transaction with the currencies of all the exchanges of which the wallet owner is a member.
+It compares the currencies in the transaction with the currencies of all the exchanges of which the wallet holder is a member.
 If the partner wallet's parent is not in that echange, then it will try to split the transaction into 2.
 From the source wallet to the source exchange's _intertrading wallet, and a payment in a different currency from another exchanges _intertrading wallet to the destination wallet.
 So in a similar way it searches through destination wallet's exchanges to find one with an 'open' currency, that is, one with a exchange rate specified.